 - Prevailing interest rates – Also known as “prime rates,” these provide the basis for most credit card rates.
 Prime rates were flat for years, but went up 0.25% in December 2015 and credit card interest rates went up with them.
 Cardholders paid an estimated $192 million more per month in interest based on that small change in the prime rate.

-- User’s credit history and card issuer’s risk evaluation – Credit card companies will look at both your credit report and your credit score to help them determine the interest rate.
+- User’s credit history and card issuer’s risk evaluation – Credit card companies will look at both your credit report and your credit score to help them determine the interest rate you will be charged.
 High credit scores mean lower interest rates and vice-versa.

-- Interest calculation methods – The popular term for calculating interest is APR (or annual percentage rate), but a single card may have several APRs attached to it.
+- Different rates apply – The popular term for calculating interest is APR (or annual percentage rate), but a single card may have several APRs attached to it.
 There could be different APRs applied to purchases, cash advances, balance transfers and promotion rates.
 Some cards have APRs that change after six months or one year.
 Most have variable APRs, but a few are fixed.

 - Promotional offers – Card companies will entice consumers with offers of zero-percent interest, sometimes for more than one year.
 When the promotional period ends, rates go up.

 - Payment history – If you are late with payments or fail to pay altogether, card companies will increase your interest rates, sometimes dramatically.